KleberVales/finance-administration-system/README.md

 ## 🤝 Contributing

 - Contributions, issues, and feature requests are welcome.
-- Feel free to fork the repository and submit a Pull
+- Feel free to fork the repository and submit a Pull Request.